FlineDev/AnyLint/README.md

 2. `customClosure`: Your custom logic which produces an array of `Violation` objects.

 Note that the `Violation` type just holds some additional information on the file, matched string, location in the file and applied autocorrection and that all these fields are optional.
 It is a simple struct used by the AnyLint reporter for more detailed output, no logic attached.
 The only required field is the `CheckInfo` object which caused the violation.

+If you want to use regexes in your custom code, you can learn more about how you can match strings with a `Regex` object on [the HandySwift docs](https://github.com/Flinesoft/AnyLint/blob/main/Sources/Utility/Regex.swift) (the project, the class was taken from) or read the [code documentation comments](https://github.com/Flinesoft/AnyLint/blob/main/Sources/Utility/Regex.swift).

 When using the `customCheck`, you might want to also include some Swift packages for [easier file handling](https://github.com/JohnSundell/Files) or [running shell commands](https://github.com/JohnSundell/ShellOut).
 You can do so by adding them at the top of the file like so: